Summer is coming! Summer is coming!

 Every year we hear from parents seeking our input on what their children should do during summer vacation to "make their applications look better" or to make them a "stronger applicant."
 While it's true that the summer months are a great time to do SOMETHING, the question is whether what that something is really matters on your college applications.

-Is a student who's participated in a one-month robotics camp at a hot shot university more impressive to admission folks than the one who worked 40 hours a week scooping ice cream during their break?
+Is a student who participated in a one-month robotics camp at a highly selective university more impressive to admission folks than the one who worked 40 hours a week scooping ice cream during their break?
 Or how about the student who joins their family on a month long backpacking trip through Europe versus one who volunteers at a local assisted living center reading to the residents each day?
 In a head-to-head battle for that coveted last spot in the freshman class, which of these summer choices could be the one to seal the deal on getting the fat envelope?

 The answer?
 It depends.

 As with everything on a student's application, it's not simply the "what" that matters, but the "why."
 Is the student attending the robotics camp an aspiring engineer?
 Or are they only participating in the camp because it's being held at Ivy U and they believe this will give them a leg up on their application to said university?

 How about the student who'll soon be on a first name basis with every little league parent in town?
 Are they working because they want to save money for college or because they think their job will show that they are "a responsible young person"?